How to remove limescale

 It tarnishes our taps, clogs our kettles and can really take the shine off our shower doors.
 Ridding your home of limescale can feel like a never-ending battle of rinsing and scrubbing, only to find chalky deposits still stubbornly clinging to surfaces – or lurking inside the coffee machine.

-But limescale not only looks unsightly, it can also prove expensive.
-Left to build up, it can hinder the performance of household appliances, making them less effective and therefore more costly to run long-term.
-Ultimately, it can cause serious damage to some of the internal components, costing both time and money to put right.
+Limescale not only looks unsightly, it can also prove expensive.
+Left to build up, it can hinder the performance of household appliances – like your boiler – making them less effective and more costly to run.
+Ultimately, limescale can cause serious damage to internal components, costing both time and money to put right.

-There’s nothing like getting a mouthful of limescale instead of that last sip of tea to make you realise it’s time to tackle the crust in your kettle.
-Once chalky deposits are visible, the only effective way to get rid of them is by performing a manual descaling.
+There’s nothing like getting a mouthful of limescale in that last sip of tea to make you realise it’s time to tackle the problem.

-To do this, fill your kettle halfway with water, top up with white vinegar and then leave overnight.
-The limescale will come off easily the next day – just remember to rinse thoroughly with boiling water to get rid of any lingering tangs.
+The only effective way to remove limescale from your kettle is to perform a manual descaling.
+Fill your kettle halfway with water, top up with white vinegar and then leave overnight.
+The limescale will come off easily the next day – just remember to rinse thoroughly with boiling water to get rid of any lingering tang.

-Washing machines spend their lives heating water and, if you live in a hard water area, you can practically guarantee that the limescale left behind by the heating process will build up on some of its components.
+Washing machines spend their lives heating water and, if you live in a hard water area, you can practically guarantee that the limescale left behind by the heating process will build up on some of the machine’s components.
 Over time, this will lead to higher energy bills as you’re forced to run more intensive washes.
-And if your washing machine isn’t properly cleaned, your household could be at risk from the harmful E. coli that lurks in the limescale.
+And if your washing machine isn’t properly cleaned, your household could be at risk from harmful E. coli that lurks in limescale.

-You can help prevent a limescale build-up inside your washing machine by adding soda crystals to each wash, or even using white vinegar or lemon juice in the place of fabric conditioner to remove limescale effectively.
+You can help prevent a limescale build-up inside your washing machine by adding soda crystals to each wash, or even using white vinegar or lemon juice in place of fabric conditioner.

-But this is where you can bring your trusty vinegar or lemon juice into play.
-Put some vinegar in a plastic sandwich bag, tie it around the end of the tap, then leave to soak.
+Put some vinegar in a plastic sandwich bag, tie it around the end of the tap, then leave it to soak.
 Or try soaking a tea towel in vinegar and wrapping it over the tap.
 Alternatively, you could cut a lemon in half and squash it onto the tap, allowing nature to work its magic overnight.

-Spray your new secret cleaning weapon directly onto the bathroom tiles and leave it to soak for a few minutes before washing off with water.
-This will protect your tiles from damage incurred by over-vigorous scrubbing, and keep them looking as good as new for longer.
+Spray the solution directly onto bathroom tiles and leave it to soak for a few minutes before washing off with water.
+This will protect your tiles from damage incurred by over-vigorous scrubbing and keep them looking as good as new for longer.

 Water softeners using ion exchange stop the problem before it happens.
-Using resin beads where your stopcock is located, they attract the minerals, replacing them with sodium ions, giving you beautifully soft water.
+Using resin beads where your stopcock is located, they attract the minerals and replace them with sodium ions, giving you beautifully soft water.
 With limescale-free water running through your home, your appliances will last longer, your pipes and heating systems will run more efficiently, and your bathroom and kitchen will sparkle like they should.

 To find your perfect water softener, take a look at our range today.See the range >